Jim-JMCD/DuplicateFF/README.md

 Inputs of 'filter' 'source directory' 'output directory' should have single or double quotes otherwise any names with white space will not be processed.

-**-f** Optional case insensitive filter, filter the list files by part or the whole name of a file.
+**-f** Optional case insensitive filter, filter the source by part or the whole name of a file.
+This option can only be used once.

 **-s** One or many directories can be entered each must start with -s.